YLAdatagit/site_problem/README.md

 4. Run `python main.py`.

 The script will fetch the latest spreadsheet from Gmail, reconcile it with the Google Sheet, and update the sheet accordingly.

+## Standalone Scripts

+Two utility scripts are included for manual steps:

+1. `gmail_download.py` downloads the latest Excel attachment from Gmail and prints the file path.
+2. `compare_site_problem_excel.py` compares two Excel workbooks locally using the same rules as `reconcile.py`.
+The updated Google-sheet export is written alongside the original file.

+These scripts are helpful for testing the logic before running `main.py`.